nikola-f/iitc-plugins/README.md

 |Red|The portal has been visited, but uncaptured.|
 |Transparent|The portal has been captured, also visited.|
 |Blue or Green|Zoom level of map is too small to judge visited or captured.|

+### Known Issue
+In particular, scout controlled portal is sometimes displayed as unvisited even though it is visited. reload often fixes this problem.